conbench/conbench/benchadapt/python/README.md

-The concept of Conbench adapters is for when you already have a benchmarking method that produces a pile of results (say in JSON files, though anything works), and you need to transform them into an appropriate form that can be sent to a Conbench server.
+The concept of Conbench adapters is for when you already have a benchmarking method that produces a pile of results (say in JSON files, though anything works), and you need to transform them into an appropriate form that can be posted to a Conbench API.

 The `benchadapt.adapters.BenchmarkAdapter` abstract class defines a basic workflow: